Pepe San Román

 In May 1960 he was one of a group of ten former Cuban officers in Miami, Florida, who were planning a campaign against the Castro regime.
 They were graduates of Cuba's military academy, the Cadet School.
 On 2 June 1960, San Román and nine fellow 'recruits', including his brother Roberto San Román, were transported by CIA agents to Useppa island off Fort Myers, Florida, for physical and psychological assessments.
 On 22 June 1960 San Román and 27 others were taken by land and air to Fort Gulick in Panama for paramilitary training.
 On 22 August 1960 he flew via CIA C-54 aircraft to San José, Guatemala.
 At the CIA-run infantry training base known as 'Trax Base' in the mountains near Retalhuleu, Pepe San Román was in charge of weapons and demolition training.
-In about November 1960 he was appointed Brigade 2506 commander with about 430 recruits in training.
+Around November 1960, he was appointed Brigade 2506 commander with about 430 recruits in training.

+During the Bay of Pigs invasion Román radioed for back-up, although no help arrived.

 After the brigade had ceased fighting on 19 April 1961, the third day of the Bay of Pigs Invasion, San Román and his men scattered into the woods and swamps.
 He was captured by Cuban militia on 25 April 1961.
+Román was sentenced to 30 years in prison in a mass trial for treason, along with everyone else who was captured.
 He was released from prison and flown to Miami on 24 December 1962.
 On 29 December 1962, Pepe San Román was on stage next to the 35th US president, John F. Kennedy, at the Orange Bowl in Miami during the homecoming ceremony for captured Brigade 2506 veterans.
 The other leaders of the Brigade also on stage at the occasion were José Miró Cardona and Manuel Artime.
+Román felt betrayed by the U.S. and was extremely bitter, he stated that "I hated the United States and I felt I had been betrayed.
+Every day it became worse.
+Then I was getting madder and madder and I wanted to get a rifle and come and fight against the U.S."

 Pepe Perez San Román committed suicide by taking an overdose in Miami, Florida, on 10 September 1989.
 He was survived by two sons, Alfredo and Robert; two daughters, Marisela and Sandra; a brother, Roberto Pérez San Roman, a sister, Laly de la Cruz, and five grandchildren.